OracularIS/autest/docs/Creating_Tests.md

 - **Define Run Set**: Create or update a run set to include new test cases.
 - **Run Set Arguments**: Specify any necessary arguments for the run set.

-## Creating Web-Based Tests

-Web-based tests in the Smart AuTest suite are designed to automate interactions with the web user interface (UI), validating the functionality of web-based applications.
-This guide outlines the comprehensive steps required to create effective web-based tests.

-### Define Application Flow Steps

-Application flow steps represent individual actions performed on web forms.
-These actions can include clicking buttons, entering text, and filtering data.
-Key examples of application flow steps include:

-- **wm.config/wm.config.warehouse**: Launches the specified web form.
-- **CLICK_LINKS**: Simulates clicking a hyperlink.
-- **ENTER_TEXT**: Simulates entering text into a form field.
-- **BUTTON**: Simulates pressing a button.

-### Create Application Flows

-Application flows are sequences of defined steps that represent complete web-based workflows.
-These flows can incorporate multiple steps and include conditional logic to handle various scenarios.
-The application flow refers to the sequence of actions and interactions that a user would typically perform when using an application.
-It involves navigating through different screens, entering data, interacting with buttons and links, and verifying expected outcomes.

-### Define Tests

-A web test combines application flows to represent a complete web-based scenario.
-Each test consists of the following components:

-- **Name**: Assign a meaningful and descriptive name to the test.
-- **Type**: Specify the test type as WEB.
-- **Commands**: Define commands to be executed at different stages of the test:
-  - **Pre-Test Command**: Initializes the test environment and prepares the necessary preconditions.
-  - **Main Command**: Executes the primary logic of the test.
-  - **Post-Test Command**: Performs cleanup operations or additional verifications after the main test execution.
-  - **Validation Command**: Ensures that the test results align with the expected outcomes.

-### Create Test Cases

-Test cases define specific input parameters for the test arguments and outline the exact scenarios to be tested.
-Each test case includes:

-- **Name**: A unique identifier for the test case.
-- **Environment**: Specifies the environment in which the test case will run, typically set to `%` to denote all environments.
-- **Arguments**: Specific values for the test arguments to tailor the test scenario.
-- **Validation Command**: A command executed to verify the outcome of the test case.

-### Combine in Run Sets

-Run sets are collections of test cases that represent comprehensive use cases.
-To manage run sets effectively:

-- **Define Run Set**: Create or update a run set to include the newly defined test cases.
-- **Run Set Arguments**: Specify any necessary arguments required for the run set.